thallesqliduares/Solutions-Introductory-Econometrics---J.Wooldridge/README.md

 # Solutions-Introductory-Econometrics---J.Wooldridge
 In this repository I will be posting my solutions to computational exercises of the book "Introduction to econometrics-J.Wooldridge".
-The solutions will be made  in the R Markdown framework.
+The scripts will be made in the R Markdown framework.